varya/varya.github.com/_posts/en/issues/2014-01-06-blocks-and-bundles.md

 └── touch.bundles/</code></pre>

-With that structure desktop version of a web site gets source code from both `common.blocks` and `desktop.blocks` levels as touc version gest it from `common.blocks` and `touch.blocks`.
+With that structure desktop version of a web site gets source code from both `common.blocks` and `desktop.blocks` levels as touch version gets it from `common.blocks` and `touch.blocks`.

 <img